Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 • salt to taste.

-1. Soak the raisins overnight to make them swell.
+1. Soak the raisins overnight to plump them up.

-2. Dissolve half of the sugar and yeast in warm milk.
-Let it stand for a while.
+2. Dissolve half the sugar and yeast in warm milk.
+Let it sit for a while.

 3. Then add the rest of the ingredients and knead the dough.

-4. Place it in a greased mold and place in a warm place to rise for a couple of hours.
+4. Place it in a greased pan and leave it in a warm place to rise for a couple of hours.

-5. Bake the coming cake at 180 degrees for about half an hour.
+5. Bake the suitable cake at 180 degrees for about half an hour.

-6. After the cake has cooled, remove it from the mold and decorate with icing and sprinkling.
+6. Once the cake has cooled, remove it from the pan and decorate with icing and sprinkles.

 DSC_0585khn-e1367569455986